CoBRA: Programming Cognitive Bias in Social Agents Using Classic Social Science Experiments: Cognitive Bias Index

 \subsection{Running Example}

 To demonstrate how Classic Social Experiment Testbed is utilized to derive CBI, this section presents the \textbf{Authority Effect Testbed} as a running example.
-Additional testbeds for Bandwagon Effect, Confirmation Bias, and Framing Effect are detailed in Appendix~\ref{sec:Apptestbed}.
+Additional testbeds with selection process for Bandwagon Effect, Confirmation Bias, and Framing Effect are detailed in Appendix~\ref{sec:Apptestbed}.

-The Authority Effect describes the tendency to place excessive trust in statements or directives from individuals or organizations perceived as authoritative, even when such claims lack substantial supporting evidence~\citep{milgramobed,Stanfordpri}.
-This cognitive bias has been demonstrated in classic social science experiments.
-For instance, in the \textit{Milgram Obedience} study, participants continued to administer what they believed were painful electric shocks to another person simply because an experimenter in a lab coat instructed them to do so~\citep{milgramobed}.
-In addition, the \textit{Stanford Prison} experiment revealed how volunteers assigned the role of “guards” rapidly adopted authoritarian and even abusive behaviors once they were granted symbolic authority over “prisoners”~\citep{Stanfordpri}.

-To systematically examine the authority effect in LLM-based agents, we adapt the \textit{Milgram Obedience Paradigm} (assessing responses to authority) to derive $\mathrm{CBI}_{\mathrm{Authority}}^{(k=1)}$ and the \textit{Stanford Prison Paradigm} (evaluating behavior when exercising authority) to derive $\mathrm{CBI}_{\mathrm{Authority}}^{(k=2)}$.
-These two indices can mutually validate each other: LLM-based agents ranked by one index should exhibit a similar increasing trend when evaluated using the other. \\ \textit{\textbf{1.
-Milgram Obedience Paradigm:} Evaluating Authority Bias in Response to Authority}

-To investigate authority bias from the perspective of responding to authority, we adapted the \textit{Milgram Obedience} study~\citep{milgramobed} for our evaluation.
-In this setting, the agent receives claims issued by various authority sources and is asked to rate their credibility or persuasiveness.\\ \textbf{a) Scenario Prompt Template:}